Detavern/rospm/README.md

 ## alpha version *(for test only, no warranty)*

-RSPM is a package manager for RouterOS script.
+ROSPM is a package manager for RouterOS script.
-You can use RSPM to install and share script packages.
+You can use ROSPM to install and share script packages.

-AS A PLUS, RSPM also provide many useful script packages for RouterOS, which support RSPM itself and fulfill the missing `string` operation, `datetime` operation and so on.
+AS A PLUS, ROSPM also provide many useful script packages for RouterOS, which support ROSPM itself and fulfill the missing `string` operation, `datetime` operation and so on.

-All RSPM packages and configurations will store locally in you script repository(`/system script`) and keep working after reboot.
+All ROSPM packages and configurations will store locally in you script repository(`/system script`) and keep working after reboot.

 The main propose of this project is